chengzeyi/stable-fast/README.md

 pip3 install ninja

 # Set TORCH_CUDA_ARCH_LIST if running and building on different GPU types
+# You can also install the latest stable release from PyPI
+# pip3 install -v -U stable-fast
 pip3 install -v -U git+https://github.com/chengzeyi/stable-fast.git@main#egg=stable-fast
 # (this can take dozens of minutes)
 ```